-The FY 2018 approved budget continues to support our goal of excellent education.
-The FY 2018 budget includes \$1.98 billion in funding for the Board of Education, an increase of \$51.6 million or 2.7% over the FY 2017 budget.
-Funding for the Board constitutes 60.8% of all General Fund spending in the FY 2018 budget.
-County's contribution represents an increase of \$40.9 million over FY 2017 (from \$698.3 million to \$739.2 million) and exceeds the Maintenance of Effort requirement. approved budget supports student's needs by targeting wrap-around services to increase graduation rates and decrease dropout rates at four challenged high schools (Bladensburg High School, Central High School, High Point High School and Northwestern High School) and maintaining and enhancing effective programs.
-Those programs include pre-kindergarten and other specialty programs at all levels.
-It also supports the mandatory cost of doing business including employee compensation, benefit commitments, additional protective services, technology Post-Employment improvements.
-Other Benefits (OPEB) and equipment purchases.
+The FY 2019 approved budget continues to support our goal of excellent education.
+The FY 2019 budget includes \$2.05 billion in funding for the Board of Education, an increase of \$72.3 million or 3.7% over the FY 2018 budget.
+Funding for the Board constitutes 59.8% of all General Fund spending in the FY 2019 budget.
+County's contribution represents an increase of \$24.4 million over FY 2018 (from \$739.2 million to \$763.6 million) and exceeds the Maintenance of Effort requirement. approved budget supports the allocation of student-based budgeting resources at the school level and maintaining and enhancing effective programs.
+Those programs include immersion language programs international schools, continued high expansion of universal pre-kindergarten, P-Tech Schools, Arts Integration programs, Community Schools, teacher assistance and review supports and a Teacher Academy Middle College for students aspiring to become educators.
+It also supports the mandatory cost of doing business including negotiated employee compensation, benefit commitments and charter school expansion, equipment purchases and an independent graduation audit.

-The County will also make significant investments in many school construction projects in FY 2018, including support for the completion of the construction of the Fairmont Heights High replacement, planning for the renovation or replacement of William Wirt Middle and Suitland High schools and several systemic replacement projects.
-Additionally, \$1.3 million in PAYGO funds from a portion of the video lottery terminal (VLT) funds are dedicated for repairs, ceiling tile asbestos abatement and replacement, underground storage tank removal and A/C upgrades at Crossland High School, Apple Grove Elementary School, Isaac Gourdine Middle School, Glassmanor Elementary School, Potomac Landing Elementary School, Tayac Elementary School and Thurgood Marshall Middle School.
+The County will also make significant investments in many school construction projects in FY 2019, including support for construction for the Suitland High School Complex, William Wirt Middle School Demolition and Replacement and the International School at Langley Park and several systemic replacement projects.
+Additionally, \$1.8 million in PAYGO funds from a portion of the video lottery terminal (VLT) funds are dedicated for repairs, ceiling tile asbestos abatement and replacement, underground storage tank removal and A/C upgrades at various schools in District 8.

-In addition, the FY 2018 approved operating budget includes \$114.9 million for the Community College, a \$6.9 million or 6.4% increase over the FY 2017 budget.
-The approved budget supports the new Promise Scholarship which provides free tuition for certain graduates of PGCPS and County residents, anticipated salary requirements for employees, core operational needs and expansion of student academic support at public high schools and the expansion of dual enrollment programs with the Board of Education.
-In addition, the CIP budget continues construction related to the Queen Anne Academic Center and Lanham Hall renovations.
-Additionally, the Culinary Arts Center construction is anticipated to be complete in FY 2018.
+In addition, the FY 2019 approved operating budget includes \$117.8 million for the Community College, a 2.5% increase over the FY 2018 budget.
+The approved budget supports the Promise Scholarship which provides free tuition for certain graduates of PGCPS and County residents, one-time academic audiovisual infrastructure and technology upgrade, anticipated salary requirements for employees, core operational needs and expansion of student academic support at public high schools, continued expansion of dual enrollment programs with the Board of Education and the COAST Program and partnership with PGCTV.
+In addition, the CIP budget continues construction related to the Queen Anne Academic Center and planning for Marlboro Hall renovations.
+Lanham Hall renovations will be complete in early 2018 and the Culinary Arts Center construction will be complete in early 2018 and the building is set to open in later in 2018.

-The approved FY 2018 operating budget for the Memorial Library System is \$30.1 million, an increase of \$2.1 million or 7.7% above the FY 2017 budget.
-The approved budget provides funding for technology upgrades for infrastructure systems and equipment, maintaining Sunday hours at seven branches, the new Books from Birth Program; that provides outreach to promote reading at an early age, anticipated salary requirements and circulation materials.
-The FY 2018 CIP funds will support the continued construction of the Hyattsville and New Carrollton Branch libraries, planning and design for the Bladensburg branch and various improvement projects.
+The approved FY 2019 operating budget for the Memorial Library System is \$31.1 million, an increase of 3.5% above the FY 2018 budget.
+The approved budget provides funding for the Books from Birth Program that provides outreach to promote reading at early age, circulation materials, anticipated salary requirements and filling vacant positions.
+The FY 2019 CIP funds will support the continued construction of the Hyattsville and construction will begin for Surratts-Clinton Branch libraries and various improvement projects.
+The design and planning phase will continue for the Bladensburg Library replacement.